morisono/logomaker/README.md

 # Logomaker

-Logomaker is an online tool that allows you to create your unique logos quickly and easily.
+Logomaker is an online tool that allows you to create your unique logos with mass product pattern.
 You don't have to be a professional designer to craft beautiful logos with just a few clicks.

 ## Demo
 Try the demo by accessing the following link: